kai-luni/cgm-ml/src/models/CNNDepthMap/CNNDepthMap-height/q3-depthmapmultiartifactlatefusion-plaincnn-height/report.md

 s.t. for each artifact features are extracted.
 To combine the features of multiple artifacts, we concatenate all features.

-The network head is composed of dense layers that should combine and weight the features.
+The network head is composed of dense layers that should combine and weigh the features.

 ### Pretraining

 Using the single artifact approach, we trained a network (Experiment is called `q3-depthmap-plaincnn-height`).
 This network achieves a `min(val_mae)` of `1.96cm` to `2.21cm`.

-We use the all but the last layer(s) of this network to initialize our base network.
+We use all but the last layer(s) of this network to initialize our base network.

 We initialize the network head randomly.